SOLIDWORKS PDM Web2 Guide: Server Setup, Accounts, Application Pools & Testing

 Once the account is set up, the following actions must be performed:

-• Log in to the Web2 server as the Web2 User
+• Log into the Web2 server as the Web2 User

 • Browse into the vault and view a file